-Gretchen M. Callas is a trial lawyer and the leader of the Firm’s General Litigation Practice group.
-She routinely represents publicly traded companies in significant matters involving products liability, class actions, and industrial disasters.
+Gretchen M. Callas is a trial lawyer who routinely represents publicly traded companies in significant matters involving products liability, class actions, and industrial disasters.
 She practices out of the Firm's office in Charleston, West Virginia.

-Gretchen’s courtroom skills haven't gone unnoticed – both Chambers USA and Best Lawyers® have recognized Gretchen for her mass litigation and class action work.
+Gretchen’s courtroom skills haven't gone unnoticed – Benchmark Litigation, Chambers USA and Best Lawyers® have recognized Gretchen for her mass litigation and class action work.
 She was named a "Benchmark Litigation Star" in 2023 and “Lawyer of the Year” by Best Lawyers® for Charleston, West Virginia in the category of Mass Tort/Class Actions.
 Gretchen has defended companies in class actions brought under the West Virginia Wage Payment and Collection Act and financial services companies and pharmaceutical companies from claims arising under the West Virginia Consumer Credit and Protection Act.

 Gretchen's experience is extensive and wide-ranging, and her cases often involve both legal and logistical complexities.
 She defended a heavy equipment manufacturer against claims involving decades of occupational noise exposure, served as liaison counsel on behalf of 20 defendant companies before the West Virginia Mass Litigation Panel, and managed the discovery phase of cases involving hundreds of depositions.
 She also has extensive trial and appellate experience related to these representations.

 Her work has taken her to many unexpected places, including underground mine sites.
 Gretchen knows these on-site investigations are crucial to understanding her clients' cases, where she takes the time to talk to clients and employees, review documents, and get a working knowledge of the physical location.
 Gretchen put these on-site investigation skills to work while serving as a leader of the defense team that handled the civil litigation resulting from the 2010 Upper Big Branch mine disaster.